railsbridge-boston/railsbridge-boston/views/closing.markdown

 [Pragmatic Programmers](http://pragprog.com/)
 is supporting the Boston Ruby Workshop by giving a free ebook to every attendee.
 You can choose any one (1) of these titles:
+(if you're not sure, we recommend the second one)

 * Ruby 1.9
 * Agile Web Development with Rails, 4th edition